 c.
-The arbitrator, exercising his or her discretion, shall conduct the proceedings with a view to expediting the resolution of the dispute and may direct the order of proof, bifurcate proceedings, direct the parties to focus their presentations on issues the decision of which could dispose of all or part of the case, and call and examine witnesses.
+The arbitrator shall, at his or her discretion, exercise all powers relating to the conduct of the arbitration hearing which shall be conducted in a manner that will promote the efficient and expeditious resolution of the dispute.
+Such powers include, but are not limited to, determinations regarding the means or process by which the hearing is to be held, the order of proof, bifurcation of the proceedings, directing the parties to focus their presentations on issues the decision of which could dispose of all or part of the case, and the calling and examination of witnesses.

 d.
 Strict conformity to the rules of evidence is not required, except that the arbitrator shall apply applicable law relating to privileges and work product.
 The arbitrator shall determine the admissibility, relevance, and materiality of the evidence offered and may exclude evidence deemed by the arbitrator to be cumulative or irrelevant.
+With the agreement of the parties or by order of the arbitrator, the presentation of evidence may proceed by means other than an in-person appearance including, but not limited to, video conferencing, internet communication and telephonic conferences.